vaishnavipaithane/Cyclistic-bike-share-analysis-case-study/README.md

 - Annual members hold the largest proportion of total rides, approximately 30% more than casual riders.
 They take more rides throughout the year with shorter ride times, and their ride frequency peaks during weekdays, most likely due to commuting for work, and declines slightly over weekends.
 - Casual riders have longer ride durations compared to members and are most active on weekends, likely using bikes for leisure activities.
-- Both riders peak during summer season (June, July, and August) and decline during winter season (Dec, Jan, and Feb).
+- Both riders peak during the summer season (June, July, and August) and decline during the winter season (Dec, Jan, and Feb).

 ### Recommendations